-'Ballistic Blocks' Shooting From Kilauea's Crater, USGS Says
+Ash Cloud And 'Ballistic Blocks' Shot From Kilauea's Crater, USGS Says

 "Geologists say the quakes are being caused by the ongoing deflation at the summit and as lava levels continue to decline.
 As of Wednesday afternoon, the floor of the Kilauea caldera has dropped about 3 feet.

-Plumes of sulfur dioxide gas at Kilauea have caused 'vog' and volcanic ash – which can be destructive to aircraft engines — and what prompted USGS on Tuesday to raise its aviation alert level to "red."
+Plumes of sulfur dioxide gas at Kilauea have caused "vog" and volcanic ash – which can be destructive to aircraft engines — prompting USGS on Tuesday to raise its aviation alert level to "red."
 However, the ash did not affect regular commercial air service in Hawaii, Federal Aviation Administration spokesman Ian Gregor said in an email to Reuters.

 "Smog from Kilauea drifted north up the island chain as the districts of Kau, Puna, and North and South Hilo were told by the National Weather Service to expect ashfall.
 Hawaii County Civil Defense said a dusting of ash was visible on property and advised residents to avoid exposure to the powdered rock, which can cause irritation to eyes and airways," according to the news agency.

-USGS has warned that steam-driven eruptions could send ash as high as 20,000-foot and hurl boulders up to 12 tons up to a half mile from the crater.
+USGS has warned that steam-driven eruptions could hurl boulders weighing as much as 12 tons up to a half mile from the crater.

+Kilauea has been active since it began spewing lava into a residential area earlier this month.
+But the youngest volcano on the island of Hawaii actually has a long history of eruptions dating back thousands of years.

+USGS says since the 1980s, "eruptive activity has been continuous along the East Rift Zone" and the volcano ranks among the world's most active.